-- SSP funds are for short-term use and cannot exceed four months in a twelve month federal fiscal year (October 1-September 30), regardless of service cost or the service provided.
-The four months do not have to be consecutive. - There must be a one month break between four-month service periods in consecutive federal fiscal years.
-Services provided on any day in a month make that month count as one of the four allowed. - The four-month time limit for SSP applies to the entire family.
-Therefore, if one child uses the entire four months for services, no other family member is eligible for SSP funding until the beginning of the next federal fiscal year. - Flexible funding within other agencies and from other sources, when available, must be considered prior to, or in conjunction with, SSP funds.
+- SSP funds are for short-term use and cannot exceed four months or 120 days in a twelve-month federal fiscal year (October 1-September 30), regardless of service cost or the service provided.
+The four months or 120 days do not have to be consecutive. - Flexible funding within other agencies and from other sources, when available, must be considered prior to, or in conjunction with, SSP funds.